gumaerc-testorg/6.334-spring-2007/content/pages/syllabus.md

 Field Trip
 ----------

-As part of the class, we will arrange a field trip to the power electronics design and manufacturing facility of [Synqor](http://www.synqor.com/) in Boxborough, MA.
+As part of the class, we will arrange a field trip to the power electronics design and manufacturing facility of {{% resource_link "b09d7fe9-5e6e-4aa2-b6c8-e7df690d0984" "Synqor" %}} in Boxborough, MA.
 Synqor is a technology leader in DC/DC converters for telecommunications applications.